by Greg Neichin

 Small innovation companies in this area are sparse for this exact reason.
 However, the panel of speakers agreed that this could easily change and become a hot VC investment area within less than 10 years.
 That depends on the extent research and development moves forward, and on the deployment of commercial-size demonstration projects to prove the technology is a viable one.
 Interestingly, U.S. West Coast VCs seem to be one length ahead of the others in that they are already looking for good CCS companies to pour their dollars into.

-So what fuels CCS at the moment?
-Below is a list …
+So what fuels CCS at the …

 by Stephen Marcus